Emil-io/haystack_streamlit/README.md

 # Haystack Demo

+1. Accept the license for the Mistral Model on HuggingFace.
+Since this is a gated model, this step is necessary to access it.
-1. create .env file with HuggingFace token
+2. create .env file with your HuggingFace token
-2. load model into the directoy by executing the lode_model.py file
+3. Load the embedding model into the directory by executing the lode_model.py file